 Key Takeaways

-Kid Rock joined Defense Secretary Pete Hegseth in an Army Apache helicopter flight on Monday at a Virginia base.
-This event occurred weeks after military pilots faced scrutiny for hovering near Kid Rock's Tennessee home.
+Kid Rock joined Defense Secretary Pete Hegseth for a ride in an Army Apache helicopter as part of a Pentagon-sponsored event.
+This occurred weeks after military pilots faced scrutiny for hovering near Kid Rock's Tennessee home.

 The Pentagon confirmed that this flight was part of the Freedom 250 community relations event, which supports America’s 250th anniversary commemoration.
 According to Sean Parnell, the Pentagon spokesperson, Kid Rock participated in multiple troop engagements and filmed videos for Memorial Day and his tour.